Maroon beret: Army

 Maroon berets are the official headgear of Army Aviation Center.
 This beret is worn by all its personnel.
 Established on 23 March 2007, the beret replaced all the berets previously used by the personnel.

 Navy

 In the Indonesian Navy naval special forces unit, KOPASKA, tactical divers wear maroon berets.

 Israeli Army

 In the Israel Defense Forces, maroon beret is worn by the Tzanhanim Paratrooper Brigade and some elite special forces units (Sayeret Matkal, Oketz, Maglan, Duvdevan, Egoz and others).

 Italian Army

 In the Italian Armed Forces, maroon berets are worn only by paratroopers: the army units Folgore Parachute Brigade, Carabinieri Regiment "Tuscania" and Gruppo di intervento speciale, and the police elite unit Nucleo operativo centrale di sicurezza.
+However, an exception applies to the Alpini Paratroopers (the 4th Alpini Paratroopers Regiment), who are qualified paratroopers and rangers but traditionally wear a distinctive green beret to honor their mountain infantry heritage.

+Japan Ground Self-Defense Force

+Members of the Japan Ground Self-Defense Force 1st Airborne Brigade wear maroon berets with an enamel pin bearing the brigade emblem.

 Lithuanian Armed Forces

 In the Lithuanian Armed Forces, maroon berets are worn only by Volunteer Forces that took it from their initial Rapid Reaction Squad guarding the Parliament in 1991 that intended to become a paratrooper unit in the future.
 However, SKAT staff officers really liked it and started to wear and the other units followed them later replacing their traditional caps.